IBM/IBM-Spectrum-Scale-Security-Posture/README.md

 Note: For this setup, Logstash is not required.

-SecurityPosture node needs to have outbound access to the server where Elastic Search and Kbana is installed, this is because SecurityPosture is going to run REST api and ingest data into Elastic Search.
+SecurityPosture node needs to have outbound access to the server where Elastic Search and Kibana is installed, this is because SecurityPosture is going to run REST api and ingest data into Elastic Search.

 Install the Elastic and Kibana based on version and flavours of Operating System :